jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

-Fitting equations
+Equations from data
 ========

 Top three reasons for fitting an equation:
 - to make a prediction
 - to summarize the trend in a data set
-- to make fair comparisons that adjust for the systematic effect of some important variable
+- to make fair comparisons that adjust for the systematic effect of some important variable.
+(This is kind of like handicapping in golf.)

 Our heart rate example illustrates all three of these concepts.